 Believer + Unbeliever + Marriage = Divinely Sanctioned Sanctified Relationship

 Such illogical thinking would mean that God’s children can enter into marriages with the godless person of their choosing and all such marriages will mystically engender the sanction and blessing of God notwithstanding the fact that it is He who forbids them.
 This false doctrine is a monstrous lie that has done great injury to countless Christians through many centuries.
 If the institution of marriage had the capability and the charge to overcome unequally yoked relationships then God would not have given the Israelites so many warnings against taking foreign wives and giving your daughters to foreign men in marriage.
 Moses, Ezra and Nehemiah most definitely did not agree with such nonsense.
 Paul does not hold this position either.
 In his letters to the very same Corinthians he said:

 “Do you not know that a little leaven leavens the whole…clean out the old leaven…”, “ I wrote to you not to associate with any so-called brother if he is an immoral person, or covetous, or an idolater, or a reviler, or a drunkard, or a swindler—not even to eat with such a one”, “Remove the wicked man from among yourselves”, “Do we not have a right to take along a believing wife”, “Do not be deceived: Bad company corrupts good morals”, “If anyone does not love the Lord, he is to be accursed.”
 “Do not be bound together with unbelievers; for what partnership have righteousness and lawlessness, or what fellowship has light with darkness?
 Or what harmony has Christ with Belial, or what has a believer in common with an unbeliever?
 Or what agreement has the temple of God with idols?”
 ‘Therefore, come out from their midst and be separate, says the Lord.
 And do not touch what is unclean; and I will welcome you.
 And I will be a father to you, and you shall be sons and daughters to Me, says the Lord Almighty’” (1 Corinthians 5:6, 7, 11, 13, 9:5, 15:33, 16:22, 2 Corinthians 6:14-18).

 Paul’s words inspired by the Holy Spirit manifest that God could not possibly be the author of this despicable view.
-God does not sanctify or bless the marriage union between a believer and an unbeliever—He forbids it!
+God does not bless the marriage union between a believer and an unbeliever—He forbids it!
 God set righteousness and lawlessness against each other—Marriage has neither the power nor the authority to overturn such.
 Neither does marriage have the means to make light and darkness fellowship together.
 Neither can marriage bring Christ and the son of destruction into harmony.
 God forbid!
-Marriage has neither the design nor the charge to make a believer and an unbeliever share communion.
+Marriage has not the design to make a believer and an unbeliever share communion.
 Marriage does not sanction idols being set up in the temple of God.
 May it never be!
 It seems unthinkable that the church fathers have allowed this to stand and yet, God forgive them, they have indeed done this very thing.

-This prevailing understanding of Paul’s use of the word “sanctified” in 1 Corinthians 7:14 creates many other significant difficulties with only enough space here to mention them: First, it provides no benefit for the believing spouse, but a rather enormous burden, even a mill stone.
+This prevailing understanding of Paul’s use of the word “sanctified” in 1 Corinthians 7:14 creates many other significant difficulties with only enough space here to mention them: First, it provides no benefit for the believing spouse, but a rather enormous stumbling stone, even a mill stone.
 Second, sanctification, unlike justification, is never instantaneous, but rather a process to which one must cooperate.
 Therefore, this view fails to recognize the necessity of the unbelieving spouse cooperating in this sanctification.
-Third, this understanding makes an allowance for an extremely wicked spouse to reside comfortably under the “sanctification protection” of the believing spouse.
+Third, this understanding makes an allowance for an extremely wicked spouse to reside comfortably under the sanctifying protection of the believing spouse.
 Any actual sanctification is neither expected nor required.
 Additionally, no provision or condition is made to limit the unbelieving spouses’ degradation.
 Forth, this view happily calls kosher that which is vile and non-kosher.
-Viewing sanctified in this way is essentially superstitious as though a thing were so simply because somebody has said it is so notwithstanding the reality or facts to the contrary.
+Viewing the word “sanctified” in this way is essentially superstitious as though a thing were so simply because somebody has said it is so notwithstanding the reality or facts to the contrary.
 Fifth, understood this way Paul’s use of the word “sanctified” has little to no precedent in the bible.
 Sixth, this view conflicts with God’s command against being bound together with unbelievers.
 Seventh, this view endangers the family and the local body of Christ by bringing wicked unrepentant people into the place of worship.
 Eighth, this view makes the household divided against itself.
 Ninth, this view endangers the children from such unequally yoked unions.
 Matthew Henry said the children of these unions will receive an undue influence from the unbelieving parent because both are unregenerate.
-Finally, the church can actually discipline these godless spouses for their unrepentance and put them out of the church (although sadly they most often do not), but the spouse has no such liberty or authority to do the same in their marriage under this understanding.
+Finally, the church can actually discipline these godless spouses for their unrepentance and put them out of the church (although sadly they most often do not), but the spouse has no such liberty or authority to do the same in their marriage/family under this understanding.

 Paul’s Intended View: An All-Encompassing Influence

 Certainly a good number of the great students of the word of God, over the centuries, have discovered the truth that we see in this text, but it is continually denied and lost by the vast majority of the church due to her disobedience and the sins of the flesh.
-Those who happily obey this great truth here quickly lose all hope and expectation that the masses of believers will follow suit—they cannot imagine a scenario where the vast Christian church well rise up to so high a level of obedience when a rather high cost is required from the believers who most need to obey.
+Those who happily obey this great truth here lose all hope and expectation that the masses of believers will follow suite—they cannot imagine a scenario where the vast Christian church well rise up to so high a level of obedience when a rather high cost is required from the believers who most need to obey.

-We suspect that the great error of the church fathers heretofore has been that the two overarching doctrines under which this discussion has taken place has been Marriage and Divorce without consideration for two even greater and more general doctrines that instruct this subject.
+We suspect that the great error of the church fathers heretofore has been that the two overarching doctrines under which this discussion has taken place has been Marriage and Divorce without consideration for three even greater and more foundational doctrines that instruct this subject.
 Therefore, our goal will be to manifest Paul’s intended meaning of the word “sanctified” as used in 1 Corinthians 7:14 bearing in mind every doctrine that provides direct guidance.

 Paul’s First Guiding Doctrine: SEPARATION

-Separation is chronologically first (Genesis 1:4) and it is by far the preeminent of the four doctrines.
-The other three doctrines that provide guidance in discovering Paul’s meaning are themselves subject to this doctrine.
+Separation is chronologically first (Genesis 1:4) and it is by far the preeminent of the five doctrines.
+The other four doctrines that provide guidance in discovering Paul’s meaning are themselves subject to this doctrine.
 From the time of Adam’s fall God’s children have been instructed to remain separate from the world, and their repeated failure to obey this simple command has been their constant downfall.
 The failure of the church fathers to faithfully interpret New Testament passages such as Paul’s in 1 Corinthians 7 in such a way so as to bring them into compliance with this command to be separate from the world has created untold harm to the body of Christ.
 The continual falling away of churches is a direct result of the failure to heed this great doctrine.

 Paul’s Second Guiding Doctrine: DO NOT BE UNEQUALLY YOKED TO UNBELIEVERS

 In our Lord’s warnings to the seven churches in Revelation Jesus praised the church at Ephesus because they could not “tolerate evil men”, and they tested the teachings of so-called Christians and rejected those who were false teachers.
 But sadly Jesus had to rebuke the churches at Pergamum and Thyatira for tolerating those within their body of believers who held false doctrines, and He rebuked the churches at Sardis and Laodicea because most of them were no longer believers—both churches were dying because they tolerated unbelievers in their midst.
 The world wants the Church to tolerate it’s gross immorality because doing so always destroys the body of believers who do.

-Paul’s Third Guiding Doctrine: MARRIAGE
+Paul’s Fourth Guiding Doctrine: MARRIAGE

 Marriage is God’s institution; therefore, God’s word governs marriage.
 Marriage is subordinate to God’s greater commands of separation and the command against being bound together with unbelievers.
 Ministers of the gospel should not participate in forbidden marriages.
 If Christians insist on marrying an unbeliever, then they should commit their sin without the blessing and assistance of the church.
 Couples already unequally yoked in the church should receive special attention from the church elders through loving instruction including a thorough explanation of the gospel and of the doctrines dealing with being unequally yoked.
 Unsaved adherents should not be allowed full membership, access to teaching positions, or any leadership roles; however, they are to be loved and constantly attended to until they believe or reject the gospel of our Lord Jesus.
 “Teach the truth in love.”
 Churches should work toward helping unequally yoked believers repent of their unequally yoked marriages and get back under the complete will of God [Read: The Will of God Dictates Divorce for Those Unequally Yoked In Marriage].

-Paul’s Fourth Guiding Doctrine: DIVORCE
+Paul’s Fifth Guiding Doctrine: DIVORCE

 So Then, How Can The Unjustified Spouse Become Sanctified?